Differentiating ADHD and Autism

 Athealth.com is approved as a continuing education provider by the National Association of Alcoholism and Drug Abuse Counselors, the Association for Addiction Professionals. #148460.

-At Health, LLC, Provider #1707, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-At Health, LLC, maintains responsibility for this course.
-ACE provider approval period: 5/3/2023-5/3/2026.
+At Health, LLC, Provider #1707, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 5/3/2023–5/3/2026.

 It is At Health’s understanding that these programs meet the criteria of an approved continuing education program for social work in Arkansas.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.